SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 Save changes (**File->Save**).

-## Exercise 5.1.2 Add a custom section via Page Map
+## Exercise 5.1.2 Adding a Custom Section via Page Map

 (3) The sample scenario provides a prepared XML fragment in the folder **app/incidents/webapp/ext/fragment**,\
 along with a javaScript file where custom event handler code can be implemented.